 John J. Smith – barber, abolitionist, and state legislator – lived at 86 Pinckney Street from 1878 to 1893.
 Born in Virginia, Smith moved to Boston in the 1840s.
 Except for a short time in California searching for gold, Smith spent his pre-Civil War years working as a barber.
-His shop played an important role in Boston’s 19th century Black community; it served as a center for community organizing and abolitionist activities.
+His shop played an important role in Boston's Black community of the 1800s; it served as a center for community organizing and abolitionist activities.
 United States Senator Charles Sumner, an ardent abolitionist and friend, frequently patronized Smith’s barbershop.
 When Sumner could not be found at his home or office, he could usually be located at Smith’s shop.

 Smith, his wife Georgiana, and other leaders such as Benjamin F. Roberts worked in the 1840s and 1850s in the fight for equal school rights.
 Boston's public schools became integrated in 1855 and Smith's daughter Elizabeth, in the early 1870s, became the first person of African descent to teach in Boston's integrated schools.
 John Smith also worked to fight slavery and other injustices.
 He played a key role in the rescue of Shadrach Minkins, arrested under the Fugitive Slave Law in February 1851.

 Note: The John J. Smith House, a site on the Black Heritage Trail®, is a private residence and is not open to the public.